Advertisement

 The takeaway

-There are so many ways to practice self-care that can fit within your lifestyle and won’t add any stress to your life.
+There are many ways to practice self-care that can fit within your lifestyle and won’t add stress to your life.

 When you live with psoriasis, it’s important to remember that self-care extends beyond physically treating psoriasis symptoms.
 The main focus of self-care should be finding activities that bring you happiness and moments of relaxation.